corvin-koegler/english-portfolio/vocab/Testing.md

 | Security testing    | Testing the system against known security vulnerabilities.               |
 | A/B testing         | Testing a change against two groups of users.                            |
 | White-Box testing   | Tests aimed purely at internal systems and logic.                        |
-## Purpose

-Tests evaluate the state of a system